mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Tutorial/tutorial.md

 # Tutorial

-Welcome to the tutorial.
+Welcome to the tutorial!
+Here we will teach you the basics of using the system, controlling the robot, and defining new commands for the robot.
+Please complete this tutorial step-by-step so you get a complete understanding of the system.
 You can follow along with this tutorial by opening the <a href="/#/build" target="_blank">build page</a> in a new window.

-## Basics
+## Basics System Usage

-The following commands give a basic introduction to LASRE.
+Here you can find the basic ways to interact with the system.
+- Basic usage
   - After typing in a command (try `move left`), press enter to see a preview of the possible result(s)
   - Press enter again to accept the action (you do not have to wait for the action to finish)
   - You can undo an accepted action by clicking on the "x" next to the command history
   - If you enter a command incorrectly (`move leftt`), the system will give you an opportunity to define the command, click the "x" to cancel and edit the command
-- All commands can be cleared by opening the Control Panel on the right side and clicking "CLEAR".
+  - All commands can be cleared by opening the Control Panel on the right side and clicking "RESET".

 If you need a quick reminder of command syntax, see these [examples](/#/reference).

-## The Core Language
+## Learning the Basic Commands

 The following commands introduce you to the basics of the core language which describes the individual actions that the robot can perform.

-- You can move the robot either by specifying the absolute point: `visit [5,8]` or by specifying the direction: `move left`
+After learning a command, try using the command with different parameters (e.g., colors, numbers, locations).

+- Type `visit [5,8]` and  `move left`: you can specify movement by coordinate or by direction
-  - If it is not possible to visit a point (e.g., it is a wall), the robot will do nothing
+  - If it is not possible to visit a point (e.g., it is a wall), _the robot will do nothing_
-  - Tip: any action can be repeated with the following syntax `repeat 2 times move left`
+  - __Tip:__ any action can be repeated with the following syntax `repeat 2 times move left`
   - Before you accept the action, you can edit the command and try something else
-- You can pick items with the following command `pick item` (you must be on the same square as an item in order to pick it up)
+- `pick item` will pick an item (you must be on the same square as an item in order to pick it up)
-  - You can also specify a color: `pick item has color blue`
+  - `pick item has color blue` will specify the color for the action
-  - Tip: you can perform multiple actions sequentially by separating them with `;`; for example: `pick item; pick item has color blue`
+  - __Tip:__ you can perform multiple actions sequentially by separating them with `;`; for example: `pick item; pick item has color blue`
-  - A disjunction (`or`) of colors can be specified with `has color blue or has color red`
+  - `has color blue or has color red` specifies disjunction (`or`) of colors
-- Dropping items works in the same manner `drop item`
+-  `drop item` works in the same manner
-  - The modifier `every` can be used with `pick` or `drop` to perform the action on every item specified instead of just one: `drop every item`
+  -  `drop every item` will perform the action (`pick` or `drop`) on multiple items
   - Color specificaiton works similarly: `drop every item has color blue`
-- Visiting an area (a set of points) will send the robot to one point contained in area `visit room5`
+-  `visit room5` will send the robot to one point contained in area (a set of points)
   - `visit room5` is shorthand for `vist any point in room5`
   - Areas can be explicitly written: `[[3,3],[3,4],[4,4]]`
-- Areas can be filtered down to points that contain items:
-`visit any point in room3 containing item has color red`
+- `visit any point in room3 containing item has color red` filters the area down to points that contain the specified item
   - Tip: areas can be combined with `union`, `intersect`, and `minus` (relative complement): `room1 union room2`
-- It is possible to perform an action on every point in an area:
-`foreach point in world containing item { visit point; pick item }`
+- `foreach point in world containing item { visit point; pick item }` will perform an action on every point in an area
   - `world` is an area consisting of every open point
   - `containing` is an optional filter that can be used with `item`, `item has color ...`, etc.
   - `point` is used to refer to the individual points specified by `foreach`
-- It is also possible to loop through areas:
-`foreach area in all rooms containing item has color red { visit area; drop item }`
+- `foreach area in all rooms containing item has color red { visit area; drop item }` will loop through areas
   - `all rooms` is an area collection consisting of all redefined rooms
   - A collection of areas can be explicitly written: `[room1, room4]`
-- Sometimes there will be multiple ways to interpret a command:
-`visit [7,4]` and then `pick every item not has color red and has color green`
+- Sometimes there will be multiple ways to interpret a command: first try `visit [7,4]` and then `pick every item not has color red and has color green`
   - This could possibly be
   `pick every item not { has color red and has color green }` or `pick every item { not has color red } and has color green`
   - Use the up and down arrows to choose which one you would like

-## Basic Rule Defining
+## Defining New Rules

 If you enter a command that the system does yet not recognize, you have the option of defining what the command means in terms of command that the system does know.
+The system includes the new definition in the language, so it is not just blind macro expansion.

-### Paraphrasing
+### Defining by Paraphrasing

 Paraphrasing is taking a long or unnatural command and phrasing in a different, equivalent way.